Brexit, currency transfers & the law is an important topic for our Clients. So, we at Telitec asked one of the companies we work with.

 Any currency transfer provider offering their services to customers based in Spain must be regulated by a relevant EU authority.

-If they aren’t licenced appropriately and in accordance with the Royal Decree they cannot renew contracts with existing customers or solicit new customers.
+If not licenced appropriately and in accordance with the Royal Decree they cannot renew contracts with existing customers or solicit new customers.
 They must also have concluded working with existing customers based in Spain by 30th June 2021.

 If you’re using a currency transfer specialist to move money to or from Spain and they haven’t sent you any communications regarding a change of licencing post-Brexit, get in touch with them to find out whether or not they have a valid EU licence.
 This is a simple question and something they should be able to answer instantly.